 Terry Beech has recently been appointed as Canada's first Minister For Citizens' Services, with a mission to put the needs of users ahead of the convenience of government.
 In this keynote, Tom will make the case that only a radical reinvention of how policy, delivery and operations work together will give the Minister what he has every right to demand.

 The link to join this session will be available the week before the event.

-9.50 AM - 10.15 AM: Generative AI: Fiction and reality with Aaron Reich and Alistair Croll
+9.50 AM - 10.15 AM: How should governments approach Generative AI? with Aaron Reich and Alistair Croll